 I recently sat down with James Lua, senior industrial designer at Priority Designs who gave me full access to the world of golf club design.
 James worked as part of the team that helped to develop the vapor prototypes with which Rory McIlroy won the 2014 Open Championship.
 If you love golfing as I do and you will like to have a golf vacation, check out https://www.golfholidaysdirect.com/reviews/.

 A Unique Design Challenge

-“Golf clubs present a unique design challenge in that the aesthetic form is so closely tied to product performance,” explained James.
+“The top golf breaks uk present a unique design challenge in that the aesthetic form is so closely tied to product performance,” explained James.